 The papers (together, 60% of your grade)

 A substantial portion of your final grade will be determined by your completion of the writing assignments described below.
 To excel in the class, you will need to produce papers that demonstrate your close reading of, and active engagement with, the required readings that are assigned in the course schedule.
-The first paper requires no additional or outside reading, and I discourage you from doing any.
-The second paper may require some research of your own, but that research should be integrally linked with an analysis of material drawn from the course syllabus.
-In both papers, I am looking for a clear argument of your own that responds to the assigned question and that is supported by a careful, detailed, and thoughtful discussion of the materials we have read.
+The 5-page paper requires no additional or outside reading, and I discourage you from doing any.
+The 3-page memo and 10-page paper may require some research of your own, but that research should be integrally linked with an analysis of material drawn from the course syllabus.
+In all papers, I am looking for a clear argument of your own that responds to the assigned question and that is supported by a careful, detailed, and thoughtful discussion of the materials we have read.
 Since good writing comes from careful revision, I encourage you to discuss your papers with me and/or the teaching assistant before they are due.
 In addition, please consult my paper expectations guide before completing each assignment.

 Hard copies of all papers are due on the date indicated in the schedule below.
 In addition, on that same day, electronic copies of all papers must be submitted to turnitin.com, available through Blackboard under the Assignments tab.
 Late papers will be accepted only under unusual circumstances, and only with Professor Keck's explicit approval.

-In a paper of approximately 10-12 pages, typed and double-spaced, identify some significant way in which the Constitution has changed during your lifetime.
+In a paper of approximately 10 pages, typed and double-spaced, identify some significant way in which the Constitution has changed during your lifetime.
 I mean that last part literally; your paper should focus on some set of constitutional developments that have taken place from the year of your birth--which you should indicate somewhere in the paper--to the present.

 Once you've identified the developments you would like to examine, you should make the case for how and why they are significant.
 What happened?
 Why should we care?
 How does it relate to things that came before?
 Was it a change for the better or for the worse?
 Did it represent a progressive unfolding of constitutional principles?
 A conservative abandonment of the promise of the Warren Court years?
 A renewed fidelity to the original Constitution, after long years of neglect?
 Or something else altogether?